Political Participation

 Project 2025: A Dystopian Future for Women's Rights in America

 Led by the Heritage Foundation and supported by over 100 far-right organizations, 'Project 2025' is an 887-page policy blueprint calling for the deletion of terms like 'gender equality' and 'reproductive rights' from federal regulations.
-This document, described as 'the last chance to save our republic,' is actually a comprehensive declaration of war on women's rights.
+This document is a comprehensive declaration of war on women's rights.

 The US War on Reproductive Rights Should Concern Women Everywhere

 In the United States, women's reproductive rights are rapidly being eroded.
 Since Roe v.
-Wade was overturned in 2022, 28 states have restricted abortion access, with 14 states implementing near-total bans.
-This war on women's bodily autonomy affects not just America, but threatens women's rights globally.
+Wade was overturned in 2022, nearly 30 states have restricted abortion access.
+This war on bodily autonomy threatens not just America, but women's rights globally.

 🎥 Videos 3